Abdur-Rahim-sheikh/ml_prep/README.md

 ### Calculating matrix output shape in CNN
 - The formula to calculate the output shape of a convolutional layer is given by:
-    - `O = (W - K + 2P) / S + 1`
+    - `O = (N - K + 2P) / S + 1`
-    - where O is the output height/length, W is the input height/length, K is the filter size, P is the padding, and S is the stride.
+    - where O is the output height/length, N is the input height/length, K is the Kernel size, P is the padding, and S is the stride.
-    - The output shape of a convolutional layer is determined by the input shape, filter size, padding, and stride.
+    - The output shape of a convolutional layer is determined by the input shape, kernel size, padding, and stride.

 - **Example**:
     - Input shape: 32x32x3